jhui/jhui.github.io/_posts/2017-03-18-Deep-learning-tutorial.markdown

 print(f"testing: loss (compare with sample)={loss_sample:.4}")
 ```

 We plot the predicted values over the true values.
 The values derived from our Oracle model.
 For the first plot, we temporarily downsize the network to 2 hidden layers and fix the years of education to 22.
-It plots the number of dates with respect to income.
+We plot the number of dates with respect to income.
 The orange dots are our predictions.
 The blue dots are from the Oracle model after adding some random noise.
 The data match pretty well with each other.

 <div class="imgcap">
 <img src="/assets/dl/fc_2l.png" style="border:none;width:60%">